ry05/ry05.github.io/projects.md

 **Reason for the Project's proximity to my Heart**
 - Socially-relevant project
-- First End-to-end Data Project
+- Focus on end-to-end consideration
 - Involvement of data collection practices
 - Ethical obligation(The villagers had pinned their hopes on us to provide them with a solution to their water problems)